USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ```
 setenv CTM_BIOGEMIS Y
 ```
-Running CMAQ with online biogenic emissions requires a grid-normalized biogenic emissions input netCDF file, B3GRD.
-This file is created with the [normbeis3](https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s12.html) program in SMOKE prior to running the inline biogenic option in CMAQ.
+Running CMAQ with online biogenic emissions requires a gridded normalized biogenic emissions input netCDF file, B3GRD.
+This file is created with the [normbeis3](https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s12.html) program in SMOKE prior to running the inline biogenic option in CMAQ and contains winter and summer normalized emissions and Leaf Area Indices.
 The location of the B3GRD file is set in the RunScript:

 ```
 setenv B3GRD /home/user/path-to-file/b3grd.nc
 ```

-For short simulations that span only summer months set the SUMMER_YN flag to Y and the BIOSW_YN flat to N in the RunScript so that biogenic emissions will be calculated using summer factors.
+For short simulations that span only summer months set the SUMMER_YN flag to Y and the BIOSW_YN flat to N in the RunScript so that biogenic emissions will be calculated using summer factors throughout the entire domain.
 ```
 setenv BIOSW_YN N
 ```